syncfusion-content/blazor-docs/blazor/datagrid/column-template.md

 ## Render image in a column

-To render an image in a grid column, you need to define a [Template](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_Template)  of the [GridColumn](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Grids.GridColumn.html) component.Template expects an HTML string or a function that returns an HTML string.Inside the [Template](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_Template) , you can access the data using the implicit named parameter **context**.
+To render an image in a grid column, you need to define a [Template](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_Template) of the [GridColumn](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Grids.GridColumn.html) component.
+Template expects an HTML string or a function that returns an HTML string.
+Inside the [Template](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_Template) , you can access the data using the implicit named parameter **context**.

 The following example demonstrates how to define a Template for the Employee Image field that displays an image element.
 Inside the Template, it is set to an HTML string that contains an image tag.
 You have utilized the src and alt attributes to the image tag.